 Overview

 The importance of historically informed performance in the music profession is widely recognized in the field and supported by an expanding body of scholarship, a growing number of early music ensembles and course offerings in schools of music, and increasing interest from music students and professionals.
 The Certificate of Achievement in Performance Practice will provide students with a working knowledge of performance practice, as well as practical training on historical instruments in both solo and ensemble settings.
-It is a program current students may choose to add to the degree in which they are already enrolled in order to enrich their curriculum and professional qualifications.
+It is a program current students may choose to add to the degree in which they are already enrolled to enrich their curriculum and professional qualifications.

 What are the Requirements?